Temporarily closed though Society of California Pioneers is offering some online exhibitions >>

 After years of being located in downtown San Francisco, in 2014 the Society of California Pioneers found a fitting new home in the Presidio in the historic Montgomery Street Barracks.
 Their new site houses the society's museum and its non-circulating Alice Phelan Sullivan Research Library, which offers primary source material to researchers and scholars by appointment.

 One of the society's original aims was to "perpetuate the memory of those whose sagacity, enterprise, and love of independence induced them to settle in the wilderness," qualities that San Franciscans can appreciate to this day.
 Though most of the original archive was lost in the earthquake and fire of 1906, John Sutter's diary detailing the discovery of gold survived in a vault.
 The collection has gradually been rebuilt and includes rare manuscripts, photographs, business papers, decorative objects, and even menus, ads, and business cards.
 The society's curators sift through the rangy collection, mining it for stories to be told through rotating exhibitions.
-They also host online exhibitions.
+They also host

 The museum is free and open to the public from 10 am to 5 pm, Wednesday to Saturday.
 A suggested donation of $5 helps support education programs.
 Guided tours and programs for school groups are free with advance reservations.
-After a day of exploration, drop in next door to The Commissary for a drink or dinner.